cvzoya/visimportance/data/README.md

 Note: the file paths in the training files point to this directory, so you can download the data files to this location in your cloned repo.

+Sample images and importance maps from the Massvis dataset:

 <img src="images/economist_daily_chart_103.png" width="21%" align="left"/>
 <img src="images/economist_daily_chart_103_imp.png" width="21%" align="left"/>
 <img src="images/economist_daily_chart_202.png" width="21%" align="left"/>